conda-incubator/conda-store/docs/user_guide.md

 the disk space that the environment consumes.
 Right below this information is the full `environment.yaml` specification of the currently activated build.
 User's can quickly edit this existing environment by clicking the `edit` button.
+Additionally the entire environment can be deleted via the `delete` button.

 Below this is a list of the current builds of the given environment.
 The environment highlighted in `green` is the current